 - information about their rights – e.g., erasure, rectification

 - information about their right to lodge a complaint

-How Do I Deal With A Data Subject Access (DSAR)?
+How Do I Deal With A Subject Access (SAR)?

 It’s important to have a process in place for how you deal with requests.
 It needn’t be too onerous, and for the self-employed or small business, a simple one-pager.
 The following steps would suffice as process tailored to for your business:

-2. Acknowledge a DSAR has been made – contact the individual and confirm receipt of the DSAR – even if verbally provided by the individual.
+2. Acknowledge a SAR has been made – contact the individual and confirm receipt of the SAR – even if verbally provided by the individual.

 3. Verify The Individual’s Identity – because a request can present itself in many different ways – verbally, over the phone, via social media it’s important to verify the identity of the individual if you are at all unsure.
 Let the individual know as soon as possible that you need more information in order to verify their identity.
 Your 28 days time limit does not start until you have received the additional information to verify the individual’s identity.

 4. Request Scope Of Information Required – it’s not unreasonable for you to ask the individual for further information to support the request.
 Very often an individual will have a reason for making the request and understanding this can help in managing the request efficiently.
 However, the individual does not have to provide this information and could re-assert the original request which you would need to comply with.

 5. Conduct Searches – now it’s time to find the data – this could mean searches of both paper-based and electronic records.
 Before GDPR came into operation if you completed an information audit of all your pockets of data held in the business then conducting a search will be much easier.

 6. Data changes during collection – businesses are not permitted to update or change data because they feel it may be embarrassing or inaccurate.